makii42/untouched/README.md

 ------------

 `untouched` executes a git command and exits with a non-zero return code if it finds files in the working tree were modified.
-As of now, it does not take any flags.
 It will ignore a few [git status indicators][untouched-ignores].

+As of now, it takes one flag `-diff`, which triggers an additional `git diff` once it discoveres files that were touched, so it's obvious in your pipeline's output what changes were made.

 What's next
 -----------